danpaquin/coinbasepro-python/README.md

 # coinbase-gdax-python
-A Python wrapper for the [GDAX Exchange API](https://docs.gdax.com/), formerly known as the Coinbase Exchange API
+A Python client for the [GDAX API](https://docs.gdax.com/), formerly known as the Coinbase Exchange API

 ##### Provided under MIT License by Daniel Paquin.
 *Note: this library may be subtly broken or buggy.
 The code is released under the MIT License – please take the following message to heart:*